briannorman/eli/README.md

 - **Cache busting**: The server automatically adds cache-busting parameters to ensure you always get the latest version
 - **Auto-minification**: Minified files are automatically generated on save - no manual steps needed
 - **File watching**: The server watches for file changes and automatically regenerates minified files
 - **Team collaboration**: Share the project folder via git.
-Each team member runs their own local server
+Each team member runs their own local server and configures their own projects directory path
 - **Debugging**: Use Chrome DevTools console to see logs and debug your experiments
+- **Changing projects directory**: Update the projects directory path in the extension UI - the server will automatically reload projects from the new location

 ## Troubleshooting

 **Extension shows "Could not connect to server"**
 - Make sure the development server is running (`npm start`)
 - Check that the server is running on port 8000

+**No projects showing in dropdown**
+- Verify that you've configured the projects directory path in the extension UI
+- Check that the projects directory path is correct and the directory exists
+- Ensure the projects directory contains at least one project folder
+- Check the server console for any errors when reading the projects directory

+**Projects directory not setting**
+- Make sure the path you enter is an absolute path (e.g., `/Users/username/projects` or `C:\Users\username\projects`)
+- Verify that the directory exists and is accessible
+- Check that the directory is actually a folder, not a file
+- Look at the status message in the extension popup for specific error details

 **Script doesn't update after changes**
 - Make sure you're reloading the page after making changes